 …but I ended up writing one of the fastest JavaScript CSV parsers out there.

 Some time ago, I implemented CSV export functionality for JSON Editor Online.
 I used the excellent json2csv library to convert JSON to CSV.
 I do not remember why I chose that specific library, but it just worked like a charm.
 Recently, I wanted to implement CSV import for JSON Editor Online.
 I expected this to be a no-brainer: just to the same as the CSV export but then the other way around.
 However, the CSV library I was using did not support CSV to JSON.
 No problem I thought, I’ll just pick another CSV library, there are plenty of them.
 So I picked another popular library, only to find out that it was more than twice as slow as the library I used before, that was a bit too much for me.
-So I selected another library, only to find out that this library was huge in size, too large for my taste to use in my web application in the browser.
+So I selected another library, only to find out that this library was big, too large for my taste to use in my web application in the browser.
 Other libraries are focussed on node.js and not the browser.
 All in all it was quite a struggle to find a library that suited my needs.
 Which is odd, since there are so many CSV libraries out there.

 One limitation that most of the CSV libraries for JavaScript out there have in common is no built-in support for nested JSON objects.
 To me this is an essential feature since nested data structures are just so common in JavaScript.
 You can solve it with a pre- and post-processing step to flatten your data, but that feels like something a CSV library can do for you.